 The best electric chainsaws offer definite advantages over their gas-powered counterparts.
 They're light, quiet, better for the environment, and easy to start.
 Arguably, they offer a greater choice of size and power than gas-powered chainsaws, too.

-But this wide range of options can present problems.
+However, this wide range of options can present problems.
 It's tough to know how to choose the best electric chainsaw for your own needs.
+Learning a few key details can help you choose the electric chainsaw that will power through the job at hand.

 Perhaps the most important decision when choosing an electric chainsaw is whether to go for a corded or cordless model.